janecher/robogers-neighborhood/README.md

 ## Description

-Webpage, that takes number from a user and returns a range of numbers from 0 to the user inputted number, but numbers that contains [1, 2, 3] digits are replaced to different words.
+Webpage, that takes number and name from a user and returns a range of numbers from 0 to the user inputted number, but numbers that contains [1, 2, 3] digits or divisible by 3 are replaced by different words.

 ## Setup/Installation Requirements